-The Company's Annual General Meeting will be held at the offices of Frostrow Capital LLP, 25 Southampton Buildings, London WC2A 1AL on Thursday, 9 July 2020 at 12 noon.
+The Company's Annual General Meeting will be held at the offices of Frostrow Capital LLP, 25 Southampton Buildings, London WC2A 1AL on Thursday, 8 July 2021 from 1.00 p.m.
 Please refer to the Chairman's Statement beginning on page 4 for details of this year's arrangements.